-Introduction 2
+Introduction 1

 Who Can Participate in this Plan?
-2
+1

 How Is a Contributing Employer Accepted into the Plan?
 2

 How Do I Enroll in the Plan?
-3

 How Are Employee Contributions Made to the Plan?
-3
+2

-Pre-Tax Elective Employee Contributions 3
+Pre-Tax Elective Employee Contributions

-IRS Limits and Catch-Up Contributions 4
+IRS Limits and Catch-Up Contributions 3

-After-Tax Elective Contributions 4
+After-Tax Elective Contributions 3

-Non-Discrimination Testing 4
+Non-Discrimination Testing 3

-Contributions While on Active Duty in the Armed Forces 4
+Contributions While on Active Duty in the Armed Forces 3

 May I Make a Rollover Contribution from Another Plan?
 4

 Will My Employer Make Non-Elective Employer Contributions or Employer Matching Contributions?
-5
+1

 What Is an Individual Account?
-5

 When Am I Vested in My Individual Account?
-5

 What Determines the Amount in My Individual Account?
-5

 How Do I Direct the Investment of My Individual Account?
-6

-Are There Any Fees Associated with the Plan's Investment Options?
-6

 Are There Any Other Fees Associated with the Administration of the Plan?
-7

 When Can I Receive Benefits from the Plan?
-7

 What Should I Know About Applying for Benefits?
-7

 In What Form Are Benefits Paid?
-7

 What Is the Effective Date of Benefits?
-7

 How Are These Benefits Taxed?
-8

 What Happens If I Return to Work for a Contributing Employer After Benefits Are Paid?
-8

 Can I Access the Money in My Account While I Am Working?
-8

-Age 591/2 In-Service Withdrawals
+Age 591⁄2 In-Service Withdrawals

-Hardship Withdrawals 8
+Hardship Withdrawals

-Loans 9
+Loans

 Other In-Service Withdrawals 10

 What Happens If I Die Before Receiving the Value of My Account?
 10

 Does My Spouse Have Any Additional Rights to My Account Balance?
-10

 How Are Applications for Benefits Processed?
-10

 What Can I Do If I Am Denied a Benefit?
-11

 When Will a Decision Be Made on My Appeal?
 11

 What Can I Do if My Appeal is Denied?
 12

 Overpayments 12

-Other Important Information 13
+Other Important Information

-Additional Information for Employees of Employers that Participated in the IAM National Individual Account Plan
+Additional Information for Employees of Employers that Participated in the IAM National

+Individual Account Plan 17